split:

 The function throwAway

-takes a number n
+takes a number n and a list k and returns

-with the first n
+list k with the first n elements thrown away.

 throwAway: num # list(alpha) -> list(alpha); throwAway(0,k) <= k; throwAway (n+1,x::k) <= throwAway(n,k);Our task is now complete.
 This gives is the complete Hope program: